jina-ai/discoart/README.md

 ![](.github/display.png)

-To save the image:
+Images are stored as Data URI in `.uri`, to save it as a local file:

 ```python
 da[0].save_uri_to_file('discoart-result.png')
 ```

-You can also zoom into that run and check out intermediate steps:
+You can also zoom into a run and check out intermediate steps:

 ```python
 da[0].chunks.plot_image_sprites(skip_empty=True, fig_size=(10, 10), show_index=True)